 - diffuse: strawberry gallbladder

-Its prevalence may range around 4-8% and there there may be a an increased male predilection.
+Its prevalence may range around 4-8% and there there may be a male predilection.

 It is characterised by mucosal villous hyperplasia with excessive accumulation of cholesterol esters within epithelial macrophages.